madmolecularman/JMG_Puritz_Lab_Notebook/_posts/2022-04-26-Adapter-Qubits.md

 |7|Salla 200 um|650|
 |8|Sallb 200 um|1372|

-Interestingly, The Salla/b and Salla/bV2 adapters are not equal in ng/ul.
+Interestingly, the Salla/b and Salla/bV2 adapters are not equal in ng/ul.
 I am unsure of why this might be?
 SallaV2 is 46 bp and SallbV2 is 45 bp.
-There shoul dnot be this large of a discrepancy.
+There should not be this large of a discrepancy.
 Another note is that these stock Salla/b solutions were diluted by Jacob on 8-12-18 and the Salla/bV2 solutions were diluted by Maggie around 5-01-19.
 This would mean we both would have made an error in dilutions nearly 6 months a part?